vinci1it2000/schedula/README.rst

 ..
 Note::
     The `virtualenv` command does NOT run under the "conda" python-environment.
     Use the `conda command <http://conda.pydata.org/docs/using/envs.html>`_
-    in similar manner to create children-envs instead.
+    in similar manner to create child *conda-environments* instead.

 1. Ensure `virtualenv` command installed in your "parent" python-environment,